piepdx/pie-cookbook/drafts/working-draft-tactical.md

 When you're first starting, the progression should look something like this:

-- Founders, which leads to securing
+- Accelerator Founders — or cofounders — which leads to securing
 - Funding, which enables you to afford
 - Space and
 - Staff, which allows you to recruit